GAMIFICATION AGAINST CRIMINALITY

 Our Idea

 However, to motivate youths to long-term decisions and to think about the future has always been a challenge.
-The biggest part of the work concerns awakening commitment.
+The biggest part of the work lays in awakening their commitment.

 To do that we have built our organization based on the already existing research about creating motivation.
 Today we work mainly with the theories about the salutogenic perspective (SOC – Aaron Antonovski), Gamification, The Marshmallow-test (Walter Mischel) and The Pygmalion Effect (Robert Rosenthal).